Dead or Alive: Dimensions: Plot

 During the "third tournament", Helena hires Bayman to protect her and kill Donovan.
 Bayman accepted the offer as he also desires to kill Donovan for his attempt to assassinate him.
 Christie, posing as Helena's assistant, attempts to assassinate her but is caught and restrained by Bayman.
 Alpha over-hears that Helena wants Donovan dead and attacks her, but Helena manages to defeat her.
 With Genra turned traitor, Hayate requests to his father that he should hunt him down, making Shiden believe Hayate is ready to take over as the next leader of their clan instead of Kasumi.
 Hayate wants to bring Kasumi home first, but Ayane speaks against it, calling Kasumi a traitor, which enrages Hayate and makes him slap her.
 Thinking that Hayate now hates her, Ayane attempts suicide, but is found by her mother, Ayame.
 Ayane is upset believing Hayate only cares about Kasumi, but Ayame reminded her that all four of them are family and asks Ayane to save Kasumi rather than be her enemy as Ayame believes their family's bonds are stronger than the ninja code.
 Hayate and Ayane join the third tournament to track down Genra.
 Kasumi spends some time in the geisha district of Kyoto during her running and disguised herself as a normal high school girl and civilian to get by.
 She developed a fever and passes out on the road.
 She is found by local maiko, Kokoro, who offered to help her, but Kasumi refuses.
 Upon seeing Ayane from a distance, Kasumi panics and flees.
 Ayane ask Kokoro where the girl fled to, but Kokoro quickly caught on to Kasumi's fright and refused to tell Ayane.
 Ayane then tried to beat the information out of Kokoro.
 Hayate arrives shortly after their fight, and Ayane informs him that she saw Kasumi while Kokoro fled the scene.
 While on Freedom Survivor, Hayate meets up with Hitomi again since his departure from her father's dojo when he was Ein, and Hayate tells Hitomi the truth about his and Ayane's ninja identities, much to Hitomi's surprise.
-Later, Hayate and Ayane come across xinyi liuhe quan master Gen Fu, who is giving his apprentice Eliot rigorous training.
+Later, Hayate and Ayane come across xinyi liuhequan master Gen Fu, who is giving his apprentice, Eliot, rigorous training.
 Gen Fu then asks the two ninjas for a friendly tag duel so that his apprentice can experience different fighting styles.
-After the fight, Eliot proclaims that he is still inexperienced and not yet ready to succeed Gen Fu as xing yi quan master.
+After the fight, Eliot proclaims that he is still inexperienced and not yet ready to succeed Gen Fu as xingyi master.
 An annoyed Ayane slaps Eliot and tells him to stop putting himself down and toughen up.
 Eliot thanks her for the advice and they all hope that they can meet each other again.
 Sometime later, while Hayate and Hitomi were training in Freedom Survivor, they were interrupted by competitor Leifang's crash by Jann Lee.
-Hitomi steps in to defend Leifang from Jann Lee but Leifang tells Hitomi to stay out of it therefore starting their rivalry.
+Hitomi steps in to defend Leifang from Jann Lee, but Leifang tells Hitomi to stay out of it therefore starting their rivalry.
 Jann Lee thinks Hayate is a worthy competitor and asks him for a fight.
 Sometime later, Hayate meets with Helena, who recognizes him as the subject of Project Epsilon.
 Hayate demands her to tell him why Genra joined DOATEC, but she claimed she does not know and both Genra and herself are just puppets of DOATEC.
 After defeating Helena in battle, he tells her that she should leave DOATEC for her own safety.
 Later, Hayate and Ayane meet up with Ryu and Irene, but Irene gets kidnapped by Christie.
 Ryu runs off to save her, while Hayate and Ayane are confronted by Genra, who acquired a transformation into his Omega form.
 When Ryu realizes that Christie was just a decoy, he returns to aid them, and runs Omega-powered Genra through with his Dragon Sword, giving time for Ayane and Hayate to perform a duel magic attack that strikes Genra before he could regenerate, killing him.
 When they return to the village, Ayane watches Genra's body cremated as she walks away in tears.